 Terms of the settlement weren’t disclosed, Canada Goose spokeswoman Carrie Baker said in an e-mail yesterday.

 Earlier this year Fairweather settled a trademark dispute with Target Corp.
-(TGT) over the use of the “Target” name with retail stores in Canada.
+(TGT:US) over the use of the “Target” name with retail stores in Canada.
 Terms of that settlement weren’t disclosed.

 For more trademark news, click here.

 Balaji Wins Temporary Ban on ‘Dirty Picture: Silk’ Issuance

 Balaji Telefilms Ltd. (BLJT), a Mumbai-based entertainment company, persuaded the Bombay High Court to order a temporary block to the issuance of a film by Akshaya Productions, the Times of India reported.

 The court said that copyrights for “The Dirty Picture” belonging to Balaji would be infringed by Akshaya’s “Dirty Picture: Silk Sakkath Maga,” the newspaper reported.

 Balaji had sought a ban on the use of “Dirty Picture” in the title, saying its copyrights to the film and the underlying literary work would be infringed if the film could be issued, the Times reported.

 “Silk” is also the name of the leading character in the Balaji film, the newspaper reported.

 Canada’s Society for the Reproduction Rights of Authors